 Truck Access, Elevators, Clearances, etc.:

-Firefighting’s Finest uses 24-foot-long trucks, not including the cab.
+Firefighting’s Finest uses fully enclosed box trucks.
 Most trucks are 26 feet, and we also have some 28-foot trucks plus the cab.
 Trucks this large require overhead clearance of at least 13 feet across the entire width of the truck (at least 8 feet).
 Additionally, all driving and parking surfaces must be capable of holding 26,000 pounds without the truck sinking or getting stuck.
 If your facility has an elevator, please ensure that it can be used by our crews.
 If it is possible to lock out the elevator, please get any necessary equipment.
 If the elevator must be reserved, please coordinate with your Moving Consultant on the time frame it should be reserved for.

 Meals and Breaks for the Moving Crew:

 Firefighting’s Finest crews will generally not stop for meals when the job is expected to take less than five hours.
 Should the job take more time, meal breaks may be taken at the discretion of the crew supervisor.
 Should the crew stop at a restaurant and eat there, they will stop the clock for an appropriate amount of time and restart the clock when they leave the restaurant.
 However, should the crew make a brief stop and get a meal to go, stop for fuel or for drinks, the clock will generally not be stopped provided the stop does not take more than 15 minutes.
 Firefighting’s Finest management works with our day-of moving staff to ensure these types of breaks are minimized.
 However, they can be unavoidable at times and are considered part of the normal job routine.